spanifer/Portfolio-Project-HTML-CSS/README.md

 ___

-## Initial ideas the project is built upon
+## Initial ideas

 ### Main idea

++ Landing page for an imaginary vintage car exhibition, and similar real-life events
++ The impact of cars of the industrial revolution
++ Gallery of the first mass produced cars
 + A historic view of vintage cars, and initial acceptance by society.
 + First mass produced combustion engine and/or steam engine cars.
-+ Technologies used
++ ~~Technologies used~~
-+ Driving experience compared to next-to-present technological advancement
++ ~~Driving experience compared to next-to-present technological advancement~~

 ### Dream to accomplish